Leopard facts: how leopards are different from other types of big cats

 - They’re good at acclimatising to different temperatures.

-- They’re not picky eaters and can make changes to their diets that allow them to thrive in different environments – like swapping antelope appetizers for bird buffets.
+- They’re not picky eaters and can make changes to their diets that allow them to thrive in different environments – like swapping antelope for birds or rodents to survive.

 - They’re able to climb trees, and this allows them to tuck into their hunting haul away from other predators, upping their survival abilities.